Duke Farms Foundation

 How does Duke Farms Foundation spend its money?

 Duke Farms Foundation directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Duke Farms Foundation tax-deductible?